nushell/nushell.github.io/cookbook/README.md

-However, if you are in the need of more detailed Nushell scripts, have a look at the [Nushell's scripts](https://github.com/nushell/nu_scripts) repository were you will find interesting scripts done for Nushell.
+However, if you are in the need of more detailed Nushell scripts, have a look at the [Nushell's scripts](https://github.com/nushell/nu_scripts) repository where you will find interesting scripts written for Nushell.

 And if you are looking for cool oneliners like this one